 One of the most common questions we get asked is “Are online courses worth it?” so we’ve put together a quick guide.
 This should help you get a better understanding of what to expect when you study online courses with Diploma MSc.

 The most important thing to know is that our online courses are conducted entirely online through self-directed distance learning – which is great because it means that you can fit your studies around your lifestyle.
 Learning online is a big commitment though, so it’s important to understand what you’re getting into – both what to expect from the course and what’s expected from you – so you can get the best study experience.

 Most of our postgraduate students have jobs, families and social lives which they juggle while studying.
-In fact, this is one of the key reasons why people choose to study online with us – because they have lots of commitments that make physically going to university unrealistic.
+They choose online learning because they have lots of commitments that make physically going to university unrealistic.

 You should expect to spend a minimum of 15 hours on the course each week.
 We recommend logging onto the course daily to get the most out of the course – for reference, our highest achieving students dedicate 1-2 hours a day to study.

 You’ll receive guidance from your course tutor with tutor-stimulated academic discussions, which are based on clinically-rich case scenarios.
 These usually occur within groups of 10-15 students, letting you communicate with both your tutor and fellow students.
 You’ll also participate in a combination of module activities that may be group and/or individual based, dependent on the module.
 These will help you translate your studies into your everyday work and practice.

 Our friendly, highly-rated Student Support Team can help with any problems.
 From navigating our online learning platform to advising you on deadlines, our team can assist with any questions or challenges you may have along the way.

 1. Understand what’s expected of you.
 Familiarise yourself with the learning practices and technical requirements.
 Ensure you have enough free time to complete the course – it’s a big commitment, but many find online study highly addictive!